Study Shows Donald Trump Is The Most Lusted After Male Celeb Over 60

 Donald Trump has developed a very different kind of appeal across the pond, a new study shows.

-The website Datingroo, which conducts studies and analysis about dating and relationship-related topics, published a study about which older celebrities get the most U.K. internet searches for images of them in the buff.
+The website Datingroo, which conducts studies and analysis of dating and relationship-related topics, published a study about which older celebrities get the most U.K. internet searches for images of them in the buff.
 It found that among male celebrities over the age of 60, Trump is in first place by a wide margin, with some racy searches like “shirtless” showing up more than five times as much as the next-highest celebrity, music and television mogul Simon Cowell.
 There were close to 5,000 of these queries for Trump, with just 870 for Cowell.

-Datingroo noted that the top older celebrity search overall was for Helen Mirren, who was the subject of more than close to 7,000 racy searches.
+Datingroo noted that the top older celebrity search overall was for Helen Mirren, who was the subject of more than 6,700 racy searches.
 She was followed by Madonna, Cher, and Dolly Parton.
 Trump was the only male celeb to reach the top five overall, and one of only three to make the top 10.
 He and Cowell were joined by actor Bruce Willis, who was the 10th most lusted-after celebrity with just over 400 queries for images of him in the buff.

 The report noted that part of the interest in Trump could come from a viral fake, a supposedly “leaked” image showing him in a spray tanning booth.